saeed-sufi/beyhagh/README.md

 * For server caching use Varnish cache which is very powerful when used with a WordPress caching plugin such as W3TC.

 * Use Varnish and W3TC as a caching solution.

+* On a first request, for the first 14Kb bytes, latency is longer because it includes a DNS lookup, a TCP handshake, the secure TLS negotiation.

+* Disk latency is the time it takes from the moment a computer, usually a server, receives a request, to the time the computer returns the response.

+* GTmetrix assesses the front-end structure of your page to ensure that it is delivered as optimally as possible to your visitors

+* A good indicator of your server-side performance is the time it takes to generate the HTML page (Page Generation Time).
+This is labeled as “Waiting” time on the first element in the waterfall graph (also known as the “Time-to-First-Byte”).
+Generally, this time should be kept under 600 milliseconds (or as low as possible).